BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **Heartbleed**: A critical vulnerability in the OpenSSL cryptographic software library that allows stealing information protected by SSL/TLS encryption.

 ## I
-- **ID**: Identifier - A unique value used to identify a user, process, or resource in security systems.
 - **IEC**: International Electrotechnical Commission - An organization that publishes international standards for electrical, electronic, and related technologies, including IT security.
 - **IEEE**: Institute of Electrical and Electronics Engineers - An organization that develops standards for telecommunications and networking security.
 - **IETF**: Internet Engineering Task Force - Develops and promotes Internet standards, including security protocols.